LEARN HOW TO CROCHET + A Free eBook

 Hook sizes are slightly different for different countries.
 Because all my patterns are written in American Terms, I will explain a bit about American Hook sizing.

-This graph shoes the most common hooks.
+This graph shows the most common hook sizes.
 You can get much larger ones and you can get tiny ones for thread as well.

 crochet hook sizes chart